camilaagw/DS-DE-training-notes/0-Cheatsheets/command-line-docker.md

 ### Lima: Going beyond Colima

-In case want more control on your setup or manage several linux VMs, you can use Lima directly, in addition to Colima or not.
+In case you want more control on your setup or manage several linux VMs, you can use Lima directly, in addition to Colima or not.
 ```bash
 $ limactl create --vm-type=vz --network=vzNAT --rosetta # Use the VZ hypervisor on Apple silicon
 $ limactl start default